yasmin-aumeeruddy/SkillsNetworkLabs/README.md

 This tutorial comes with a pre-build Microservice for you to study and extend.

-Inside this `open-cloud-native-intro` directory you'll see a `pom.xml` file for the maven build, a `Dockerfile` to build a docker image and a `src` directory containing the implementation.
+Inside this directory, you'll see a `pom.xml` file for the maven build, a `Dockerfile` to build a docker image and a `src` directory containing the implementation.

 Build and run the microservice application: